- 1 Octave as a System for Combining Musical Notes

 Additional Duration Increase

-- Slur.
-If adjacent identical notes are connected by a curved line, then you do not need to play them separately.
-Press the key 1 time and hold it for as long as you get when adding the duration of all the sounds connected by the league.
-At the same time the sounds themselves can have a different duration.
-For example, a slur might connect a quarter note to an eighth note.
-This would be equivalent to writing a quarter note with a dot (1/4+1/8);
+- A Slur is a musical notation used to connect identical notes with a curved line.
+When playing notes connected by a slur, a musician should press the key once and hold it for the duration of all the notes connected by the slur, even if the notes have different durations.
+For instance, a slur might connect a quarter note and an eighth note, which would be equivalent to writing a dotted quarter note (1/4+1/8);

-Most often treble and bass clefs are used in musical notation.
-They are especially in demand when playing the piano, because notes for the right hand are usually written in the treble range, and for the left – in the bass range.
-The treble clef is drawn from the second line of the stave, on which the note G of the first octave is placed in the melodies.
-The bass clef is written from F in the bass range (fourth line of the stave).
+The most commonly used clefs in musical notation are the treble and bass clefs.
+When playing the piano, they are particularly useful as the notes for the right hand are typically written in the treble range, while those for the left hand are written in the bass range.
+The treble clef starts from the second line of the stave, which indicates the note G in the first octave of the melody.
+The bass clef, on the other hand, begins with the note F on the fourth line of the stave in the bass range.

-Only two octaves can normally be placed on the five lines of the stave.
-Many additional lines would have to be drawn to draw higher or lower sounds.
-They would make musical notation too cumbersome and difficult to read.
+Although it may seem easier to read a musical composition written in only one clef, this is not the case.
+The five lines of the stave can typically accommodate only two octaves of notes, and adding more lines to represent higher or lower sounds would make the notation too complex and difficult to read.
 Therefore, piano music is written in two clefs.
-Let’s consider the arrangement of musical notes on the stave for the large, small, first and second octaves.
+Let’s take a look at how musical notes are arranged on the stave for the low, small, first, and second octaves.

 |Large octave||Small octave|